kyma-project/test-infra/docs/prow/production-cluster-configuration.md

    export ENCRYPTION_KEY_NAME=kyma-prow-encryption
    ```

-4. Run the following script to create a secret to make workload cluster accessible for Prow cluster:
+4. Prepare workload cluster before installing Prow

     ```bash
+      export WORKLOAD_CLUSTER_NAME=kyma-prow-workload
+      export ZONE=europe-west3-a
+      export PROJECT=sap-kyma-prow

+      ### In GKE get KUBECONFIG for cluster kyma-prow-workload
+      gcloud container clusters get-credentials $WORKLOAD_CLUSTER_NAME --zone=$ZONE --project=$PROJECT

+      ./set-up-workload-cluster.sh
+    ```

+    This script performs the following steps:
+    - Create a ClusterRoleBinding used to give access to Prow cluster to run/monitor jobs in the workload cluster
+    - Create secrets in k8s cluster by fetching from GCP bucket

+5. Run the following script to create a secret to make workload cluster accessible for Prow cluster:
+> Prerequisite: The workload cluster should have been created before and the local kubeconfig for the Prow admin should contain the context for this cluster.
+However, the current kubeconfig should point to the Prow cluster
+    ```bash
     ./create-secrets-for-workload-cluster.sh
     ```

-5. Run the following script to start the installation process:
+6. Run the following script to start the installation process:

    ```bash
    ./install-prow.sh